rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

   - Invoking the *reset* RPC operation on a receiver requires and forces a reset of any transport sessions associated with that receiver.
 Previously, the sessions would not be reset if they were used by other subscriptions.

 - Periodic and on-change message uses a common *update* notification message format, allowing for the messages to be processed by clients in a similar fashion and to support combined periodic and on-change subscriptions.

+- Changes related to the configuration model:

+  - Subscriptions are primarily identified by a string identifier rather than a numeric identifier.

+  - Purpose has been renamed to Description (since it is a more generic term), limited to 1k characters, but also available for dynamic subscriptions.

 - On-change dampening: